tumist/halfshell/README.md

 ##### write_timeout

-The timeout in seconds for writing the image data backto the connection.
+The timeout in seconds for writing the image data back to the connection.

 ##### statsd_disabled